phpDocumentor/phpDocumentor/docs/guides/templates/twig.rst

 Using twig
 ==========

-phpDocumentor provides the `Twig 1.x engine`_ as a modern alternative to XSL templates.
+phpDocumentor provides the `Twig 1.x engine`_ as a rendering engine for templates.

 .. _Twig 1.x engine: https://twig.symfony.com/doc/1.x/